ambossIconambossIcon

 The menstrual cycle is a highly regulated physiological process required for conception and pregnancy.
 From the start of menstruation (menarche) to its cessation (menopause), menstrual bleeding (menstruation) is regulated by the coordinated release of hormones from the hypothalamus, pituitary gland, and ovaries.
 These hormones trigger simultaneous changes in the ovaries (ovarian cycle) and the uterus (uterine cycle).
 Mittelschmerz is a physiological condition experienced by some individuals characterized by unilateral lower abdominal pain during ovulation; it may be initially misdiagnosed as appendicitis, ectopic pregnancy, or ovarian torsion in individuals who present with acute pelvic pain or acute abdomen.
 Management involves reassurance and nonopioid analgesics.

 Menstrual cycle abnormalities include changes in the frequency and intensity of menstruation as well as symptoms such as pronounced abdominal discomfort, gastrointestinal issues, and psychiatric symptoms.
-Amenorrhea, abnormal uterine bleeding, and premenstrual disorders are discussed separately.
+Amenorrhea, dysmenorrhea, abnormal uterine bleeding, and premenstrual disorders are discussed separately.

 Icon of a lock